oktapath/oktapath.github.io/_posts/2020-10-02-dotnet-api.markdown

 ## Conclusion

-So, while there was nothing super difficult outlined above it does help the long term matainence of your project if you follow these tips.
+So, while there was nothing super difficult outlined above it does help the long term maintenance of your project if you follow these tips.
 The next thing I need to do is start writing some API's and testing them.
 But that is for a new blog on a different day.